Polish names are rich in history and meaning, often proving difficult (and entertaining) for non-natives to pronounce.

 In stereotypical Russian names though, we change it to an N and say Nokolay.
 Traditional Russian names often sound very similar to Polish.

-Then, just be-be a little more confusing, the Greek use the name Nikolaos.
+Then, to be a little more confusing, the Greeks use Nikolaos.

 Follow this name next door to Germany and you’ll get Nickolaus, onwards to England and you see good ol’ Nicholas*.